Object Generation (ObjectGenerator)

 type: 'string',

-description: 'The recipe name must always be written in japanese!',
+description: 'The recipe name — be creative and descriptive.',

 },